jmtjunior/MovieApp/README.md

 * jQuery (used by materialize components)

 Website hosted at http://movieapp.epizy.com/ for appreciation.
+* App Offline on movieapp.epizy.com due to the expiration date.
+Trying to reestablish the app in another host.
 * Best seen on mobile.

 Suggestions for further versions.